Ryagg/st-archive/README.md

 After logging out a confirmation flash gets displayed.
 The session status is cleared.

+#### **Contact page**

+The contact page features a contact form.
+The form uses form-validation and all input fields except the subject have to be filled out for the user to be able to submit the form.
+Users have the option to clear the form content.
+When the user submits the form a flash message informs the user about the successful submission and the form is cleared.
+Flask-Mail is used to inform the site owner about user messages including the message text and the user's email address.

 #### **404 page**

 Users who enter an incorrect URL for the site are being directed to the 404 page.
 The page features the numerical error code, a space-related image and a Star Trek related short explanation that there is no page to be displayed.
 Beneath, they can click on the link to be "beamed" back to the homepage.